momosetti/d4l-password-strength-meter/README.md

 ## How to run the app:

-After clonging the repo.
-Using your prefred package manger (I used `Yarn`).
+After cloning the repo.
+Using your preferred package manger (I use `Yarn`).

 To install dependencies;